Miltonr87/Lamborghini-Collection/README.md

 ### About

-Made with React and Mobile First techniques, the Web APP consumes an FireBase API created by me with 10 magazine covers.
-The idea was to recreate an atmosphere produced by the dating Tinder APP with information from the famous Playboy Magazines of all time.
+Made with **React** and **Mobile First techniques**, the Web APP consumes an **FireBase API** created by me with 10 magazine covers.
+The idea was to recreate an atmosphere produced by the dating **Tinder APP** with information from the famous **Playboy Magazines** of all time.
 The user can interact and decide what magazines liked or not.
-A special Chat Area and Authentication Login were also added to the project.
-The next step is to authenticate via accounts on Google / Facebook used React Redux knowledge.
+A special **Chat Area and Authentication Login** were also added to the project.
+The next step is to authenticate via accounts on Google / Facebook used **React Redux** knowledge.

-_*ATTENTION: none of the magazines that appears in the application feature naked women.
+_*ATTENTION: None of the magazines that appears in the application feature naked women.
 They are just reproductions of classic magazines!
-In other words, Playboy here (and all images rights), are being used only as a means of communication in a React learning process.
+In other words, Playboy here (and all images rights) are being used ONLY for the purpose of communication and studies in a React process.
 The author is not responsible for any improper use of the brand or Web APP.*_

 ### Getting Started